A tree sitting in your editor

 it should extract the name

-value within it launch an application with the
+value within it launch an

-value as argument.
+application with the value as argument.

 Most TOML

-parser libraries don’t preserve whitespace information, but instead
+parser libraries don’t preserve whitespace

-provide the result as a data dictionary.
-Without whitespace information it
+information, but instead provide the result as a data dictionary.

-would be difficult to figure out how the cursor position relates to the data.
+the cursor position relates to the data.

 Therefore a regular parser library is out of the question.
 This is where tree-sitter comes in.